 After twenty-eight years in the industry, O’Connor has accumulated plenty of experience, obtained multiple certifications, and demonstrated a long-term commitment to many, many clients — but he still likes to work “one project, one person, and one relationship at a time.”

-“Success is a planned event,” John says.
+“Success is a planned event,” O’Connor says.
 Below, he gives us some insight into the ways he works toward success and helps his clients to do the same.

 I advise companies on talent and individuals on key career moves, and I speak to groups about talent best practices.
 I’ve met CEOs who were laid off; people transitioning from the military to civilian roles; and people experiencing great anxiety about life, career, and many, many other challenges.